 DDJ-SB3 has Auto Loop buttons that only switch between loops on or off.
 You also get buttons for loop half and loop double.

 In DDJ-400, you will find Loop In, Loop Out, and Reloop buttons along with the Cue/Loop Call buttons, which also work as loop length buttons.

-Check out this neat video comparison of the DDJ SB3, DDJ400, and the Roland DJ 202 by wearecrossfader.co.uk:
+Video comparison of DDJ SB3, DDJ400, and Roland DJ 202 by wearecrossfader.co.uk: